pmarrec/nes-lter-chl-cleaning/README.md

 Input: CRUSIE-chl-grazing-experiments-fofa-clean.csv files
 Outputs: CRUISE-chla-grazing-experiments-chl-conc-clean.csv files.

 The **chl_grazing_experiment_chl_conc_clean_special.m** Matlab script is to correct some T0 Chl-a concentration for few stations.
 In some cases (described below), the values of the T0 dil were missing, making the rates calculation impossible.
-In these case, the dilution values obatined from the other filters or from Flow-Cytometry (FCM) were used.
+In these case, the dilution values obatined from the other filters or from Flow-Cytometry (FCM) were used:
-EN661 - L2: T0 dil >0&<200 (GFF) Chl-a conc values were way too high (>60%), while the dilution obatined from FCM and 10um filters gave the same dilution values = 23%.
+1) EN661 - L2: T0 dil >0&<200 (GFF) Chl-a conc values were way too high (>60%), while the dilution obatined from FCM and 10um filters gave the same dilution values = 23%.
 T0 dil >0&<200 Chl-a conc are then set as 23% of T0 wsw >0&<200 Chl-a conc.
-EN668 - L6-D2: All T0 dil values (>0&<200, >10&<200 and >0&<10) were questionable with dilution ranging from 43% to 76%, while according to the FCM we had 20% dilution.
+2) EN668 - L6-D2: All T0 dil values (>0&<200, >10&<200 and >0&<10) were questionable with dilution ranging from 43% to 76%, while according to the FCM we had 20% dilution.
 T0 wsw >0&<200 values looks correct when compared to post-calibrated underway fluorescence.
 All the T0 wsw values are then considered are good and a T0 dil = 20% T0 wsw.
 Input: CRUSIE-chl-grazing-experiments-chl-conc-clean.csv files
 Outputs: CRUISE-chla-grazing-experiments-clean.csv files.